Harald-U/istio-on-minikube-handson/docs/exercise5.md

 ## Request Routing [&#10162;](https://istio.io/latest/docs/tasks/traffic-management/request-routing/)

 Remember: The Istio Bookinfo sample consists of four separate microservices.
-Three different versions of one of the Reviews microservice have been deployed and are running concurrently.
-To illustrate the problem this causes, access the Bookinfo app’s /productpage in a browser and refresh several times.
+Three different versions of the Reviews microservice have been deployed and are running concurrently.
+To illustrate the problem this causes, access the Bookinfo app’s productpage in a browser and refresh several times.
 You’ll notice that sometimes the book review output contains star ratings and other times it does not, sometimes the stars are black, sometimes red.
-This is because without an explicit default service version to route to, Istio routes requests to all available versions in a round robin fashion.
+This is because without an explicit default service version to route to, Kubernetes routes requests to all available versions in a round robin fashion.

-This task shows you how to route requests dynamically to multiple versions of a microservice (Reviews, version v1, v2, or v3).
+This task shows you how to configure Istio to route requests dynamically to multiple versions of a microservice (Reviews, version v1, v2, or v3).

-To route to one version only, you apply a virtual service configuration that sets the default version of the microservice.
+To route to one version only, you apply an Istio virtual service configuration that sets the default version of the microservice.
 In this case, the virtual service configurations will route all traffic only to v1 of each microservice.

 Run the following command to apply the virtual services: